Tokyo's vibrant cityscape fuses modernity and tradition. Cherry trees and skyscrapers coexist with serene temples and shrines.

 Nezu Shrine, or Nezu-jinja, is a renowned Shinto shrine in Tokyo, Japan.
 This historic shrine is in the Bunkyō ward, just northwest of the famous Ueno Park.

-It stands out as one of Tokyo's oldest Shinto shrines, with its establishment dating back to 1705.
-The shrine is devoted to the deity of winds and seas, marking its spiritual significance.
+It stands out as one of Tokyo's oldest Shinto shrines, established in 1705.
+The shrine is devoted to the deity of winds and seas, which marks its spiritual significance.

 Nezu shrine invites you with its iconic red torii gates and the vibrant bloom of azaleas in the early summer.